Jarmos-san/hugo-blog/content/posts/vim-vs-neovim-a-comprehensive-analysis.md

 Because of such constraints (among many others) a couple of Vim contributors forked it's source code recreated it from scratch.
 They named it Neovim & wrote it in [Lua][Lua] enabling the user to configure and/or extend the editor's capabilities much more easily.

+## Configuring Neovim With `init.lua`

+## How Embedding Lua Has Changed "Vim" & it's Future

+## Should You Embrace Lua & Abandon VimScript

+## Final Words & Resources for Your Journey into Neovim-land

 <!-- References --->
 [Lua]: lua.org
 [Bram Moolenaar]: https://en.wikipedia.org.wiki/Bram_Moolenaar